 The Industrial Revolution

 While the industrial age led to the ability to create a great abundance, a lot was lost in the process.
-The community gradually became disjointed.
+The idea of community gradually became disjointed.
 We became more connected but further apart.

-indoctrination camps and social capital was broken apart to be more reliant on individuals than a family name/heritage(for most people).
+indoctrination camps school systems and social capital was broken apart to be more reliant on individuals than a family name/heritage(for most people).

 More than the desecration of these core types of capital for families, the industrial machine created schools to train folks to feed ‘the beast’.
 And in exchange, the beast devoured the commonplace tradition of family or friends of the family training children in their trade or business.
 Instead, children went on to become factory workers, or fill a plethora of new jobs and career paths that opened up thanks to all of the new industries created.